Helmholtz-AI-Energy/propulate/docs/easexplained.rst

 Since all individuals in each generation are independent, they can be evaluated in parallel.

-The problem with synchronous parallel evaluation
+The Problem with Synchronous Parallel Evaluation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Typically, all evaluations of the current generation have to be completed before the next one is bred synchronously from the discrete population of the last generation.
 This is what is known as a *synchronous* parallel EA.